-You can see the area the CAZ covers on the Birmingham Government map.
+You can see the area the CAZ covers on Birmingham City Council’s website.

 Residents with a car registered within the CAZ will be exempt from the charge for two years.
 For a full list of exemptions, visit #brumbreathes.

-Birmingham government has support available to help people adjust to the CAZ.
-For example, a £1,000 mobility credit or £2000 scrappage scheme.
+The council has support available to help people adjust to the CAZ, including a £1,000 mobility credit and a £2,000 scrappage scheme.

 The zone will cover five streets in the centre of Oxford to begin with.

-You can find full details of Scotland's Low Emissions Zones on the Low Emission Zones Scotland website.
+You can find full details of all of the LEZs on the Low Emission Zones Scotland website.